wking-io/Fluture/README.md

 Transforms the resolution value inside the Future, and returns a new Future with the transformed value.
 This is like doing `promise.then(x => x + 1)`, except that it's lazy, so the transformation will not be applied before the Future is forked.
-The transformation is only applied to the resolution branch.
-So if the Future is rejected, the transformation is ignored.
+The transformation is only applied to the resolution branch: If the Future is rejected, the transformation is ignored.
 To learn more about the exact behaviour of `map`, check out its [spec][12].